 Microsoft Teams is business collaboration software that provides a variety of communication options within one user interface.
-From video conferencing to chat functionality to even phone calling, users can utilize a single interface to stay connected to their teammates.
+From video conferencing to chat functionality and even phone calls, users can utilize a single interface to stay connected to their teammates.

-Microsoft Teams is available within your web browser window, but you can also download it as a desktop app to your computer or laptop and as a mobile app to your cell phone.
+Microsoft Teams is available with Windows 11 on your PC, but you can also download it as a native desktop app on your computer or laptop and as a mobile app on your smartphone.
+Or access it via the web at https://teams.microsoft.com by entering your Microsoft 365 account credentials.
 Your staff members can use the version of Teams that best suits how they like to work.

 Teams has a few different pricing options.
-A free version is feature-packed but has limitations on things like maximum meeting duration time and per user file upload sizes.
-The other paid pricing plans raise those limitation numbers and provide more features like call recording and access to Microsoft Office apps.
+A free version is feature-packed but has limitations on things like maximum meeting duration time (60 minutes), number of participants (100), and storage capacity (5 GB).
+Paid pricing plans raise those limitation numbers and provide more features like call recording and access to Premium Office apps.

-5 Useful Abilities for Project Management in Microsoft Teams
+6 Useful Abilities When Using MS Teams for Project Management

 Teams’ main appeal to the project management space is its versatility to meet managers’ and teammates’ communication needs.

-While video conference calling is arguably Teams’ most well-known use, project managers can also easily set up chat (“Team”) spaces for their ongoing projects (for example, Your Business’s Product Development Team or New App Features Team, etc.).
-Five great abilities for project management in Microsoft Teams are:
+While video conferencing is arguably Teams’ most well-known use, project managers can also easily set up chat (“Team”) spaces for their ongoing projects (for example, Your Business’s Product Development Team or New App Features Team, etc.).
+Six great abilities when using MS teams for project management are:

 1. Microsoft Teams Virtual Meeting

 The virtual meeting capabilities in Microsoft Teams are perfectly suited to keep a remote meeting on track when some (or all) of the staff members are working from home.
-Video conference calls here can host hundreds of participants, and options such as screen sharing and call recording are available to make these virtual meetings as in depth, productive, and collaborative as in-person meetings would be.
+Video conference calls here can host hundreds of participants, and options such as screen sharing are available to make these virtual meetings as in-depth, productive, and collaborative as in-person meetings would be.

 Project managers can use the Microsoft Teams virtual meeting feature to have daily team standups, task update calls, and sprint review/planning meetings (if your team follows the agile methodology of product development).
-The “Together Mode” option seats all call participants in a virtual conference space for more realistic and engaging meetings.
+The “Together Mode” option seats all call participants in a virtual conference space.

 2. Microsoft Teams Private Chat and Group Chat

 Team members can also have chat conversations with individual coworkers.
-Microsoft Teams private chat empowers an employee to open a chat space with a specific colleague when they need to work together on a to-do or get an answer to a question without the interruption that goes along with a phone call.
+Microsoft Teams private chat empowers an employee to open a chat space with a specific colleague when they need to work together on a task or get an answer to a quick question without the interruption of a phone call.